 2. Do you have a business plan?

 As we’ve already alluded to, lenders are in the business of mitigating risk.
-That’s why most dentists typically will need to provide a strong business plan with their loan application.
+That’s why dentists, like any other business owners, will typically need to provide a strong business plan with their loan application.

 - Statement of business concept

 - Products and services offered (and those you plan to offer in the future)